DataDog/datadog-api-client-python/docs/v1/ServiceLevelObjectivesApi.md

 [[Back to top]](#) [[Back to API list]](README.md#documentation-for-api-endpoints) [[Back to Model list]](README.md#documentation-for-models) [[Back to README]](README.md)

 # **list_slos**
-> SLOListResponse list_slos(ids)
+> SLOListResponse list_slos()

-Search SLOs
+Get all SLOs

-Get multiple service level objective objects by their IDs.
+Get a list of service level objective objects for your organization.

 ### Example